New for 2026: see our step-by-step DOH licensing guides by profession — physicians, nurses, pharmacists, dentists and lab technicians.

 DataFlow PSV for DOH

 Like DHA, DOH requires DataFlow Primary Source Verification before considering any application.
 The process is identical — DataFlow contacts your universities, licensing bodies, and employers to verify every credential.
 Standard processing takes 20 to 30 business days.
+See our full DataFlow guide for documents and how to check your DataFlow status.

 The good news for candidates who already hold a DHA or MOHAP license: your existing DataFlow PSV results are usually transferable to DOH.
 This saves you the largest single fee (AED 935 to AED 1,235+) and several weeks of processing time.
 See our license transfers guide for how this works.